jdelrue/info_grid/docs/developers/Deploying a container guide.md

 root@corex:~#
 ```

-Now you access to the Container.
+Now you have access to the Container.